-Tasks elements fall into Three Categories:
+Task elements fall into four main categories:

-A Flight planning, weather planning, navigation estimated time and speed.
-B Fuel economy, speed range, duration.
+- A Navigation, decisions in flight, estimated time and speed. - B Fuel economy, speed range, duration. - C Precision, landings and takeoffs. - D Ground skills, weather planning, flight planning, flight preparations, technical skills.

-C Precision

 The proportion of task elements is not fixed and may be influenced by pilot's preference.